kalebers/Economic_Analysis_Data_Science/README.md

 # Data_Science_Project
-# Projeto feito durante o período da matéria de Data Science da PUCPR, em conjunto com o Professor Jean Paul Barddal e alunos André de Macedo Wlodkovski, João Vitor Borges, Kalebe Rodrigues Szlachta, Lucas Giovanini Marrega.
+# Project made in Data Science Class at Pontificia Universidade Catolica do Parana (PUCPR), hosted by Jean Paul Barddal, by the students André de Macedo Wlodkovski, João Vitor Borges, Kalebe Rodrigues Szlachta, Lucas Giovanini Marrega.
-# Esse projeto visa compreender conceitos de Data Science em um problema reduzido de mundo real.
-No caso, analisar um conjunto de dados econômicos para avaliar a probabilidade de uma pessoa ser boa ou má pagadora.
+# This project was intended to create knowledge about Data Science in a real world problem.
+In this case, analyze a economic data set to avaliate the probability of a person be a good or bad payer.